 Unlock a better performance management process

 Technology also allows for instantaneous evaluation and target-setting.
 Regular feedback and coaching sessions can be scheduled throughout the year, rather than waiting for annual or semiannual reviews.
-This ensures that workers are always aware of where they stand and can change their efforts as needed to achieve their objectives.
 In addition, tech can help you figure out where your employees excel and where they could use some coaching.
 Managers can gain valuable insight into employee performance patterns and trends through the use of data analytics.
-This has the potential to lead to a performance management system that is more effective since it is adapted to the specific capabilities and needs of each individual.